 Types of funding available for Young Professionals this year:

 STEP: the Student Transition and Elevation Partnership (STEP) is going strong, with Young Professionals Affinity Groups organizing STEP events all over the world!
 This program was specifically designed to bring together students and Young Professionals, aiming to introduce members who will soon graduate to what Young Professionals do, and how they can get involved in their local Affinity Group.
 STEP events have to be organized by IEEE Young Professional Affinity Groups in collaboration with one or more local Student Branches, and events can take any form you like, from lectures to interactive workshops, or networking sessions.
 In order to boost your event’s popularity, think in terms of what can help soon-to-graduate students transition more easily to a professional career.
 The maximum funding available is $500 per Young Professionals Affinity Group per year.
+STEP Funding for 2017 is closed as all available STEP funding have been issued for the year.

 Signature Events: an initiative started in 2015, the Signature Events program focuses on growing the presence of Young Professionals at large-scale and large-impact tech and non-tech events around the world.
 The goal is to increase the visibility of IEEE and Young Professionals to a larger audience, and up to now signature events were held at CES, SXSE and Web Summit.
 If you want to organize such an event, THINK BIG!
 For some ideas on how past Signature Events looked like, check out the example.